spacejake/android-age-estimator/README.md

 The pre-trained classifier and Inception models are included in this repository.

-The application was created for a class assignment, as such please exclude the poor coding choices due to the hastyness under which this app was developed.
+The application was created for a class assignment, as such please excuse the poor coding choices due to the hastyness under which this app was developed.
 With this app, I was able to learn some basics regarding android development using OpenCV and Tensorflow.

 ![Screenshot](docs/images/Screenshot_2017-11-02-10-20-55.png)